spacetelescope/webbpsf/docs/installation.rst

 Software Requirements
 -----------------------

-**Required Python version**: Python 2.7 or higher is required.
-(WebbPSF is not yet Python 3 compatible.)
+**Required Python version**: WebbPSF is supported on both Python 2.7 and 3.4.

 **Required Python packages**: